-4.3.8 Concatenating Macro Parameters
+4.3.9 Concatenating Macro Parameters

 NASM can concatenate macro parameters and macro indirection constructs on to other text surrounding them.
 This allows you to declare a family of symbols, for example, in a macro definition.
-If, for example, you wanted to generate a table of key codes along with offsets into the table, you could code something like db keytab:
+If, for example, you wanted to generate a table of key codes along with offsets into the table, you could code something like

 '''

 %macro keytab_entry 2

+keypos%1

+equ

-keypos%1 equ $-keytab
+$-keytab

-'''

-'''
+db

+%2

+%endmacro

+keytab:

 keytab_entry F1,128+1

 keytab_entry F2,128+2

 keytab_entry Return,13

-'''

 which would expand to

 keytab:

+$-keytab

+keyposF1

-keyposF1 equ \$-keytab
+equ

-db 128+1
+db

+128 + 1

+keyposF2

+$-keytab

-keyposF2 equ \$-keytab
+equ

-db 128+2
+db

+128 + 2

+keyposReturn

+$-keytab

-keyposReturn equ \$-keytab
+equ

+db

-db 13
+13

+'''